 2. Using Power Tools To Remove Dead Grass

 You can use a regular rake for small sections.
-Large and more extensive grass surfaces such as golf courses, football fields might require a power rake, sod cutter, or commercial dethatcher.
+Large and more extensive grass surfaces such as golf courses and football fields might require a power rake, sod cutter, or commercial dethatcher.

 A power rake is a motor-powered tool that has multiple nylon/metal tooth extensions on the outer edges of each blade.
 The attachments remove dead grass from your lawn surface and keep it neat and healthy.
-An ideal time to use a power rake depends heavily on the grass type.
+An ideal power rake time depends heavily on the grass type.

-Diving or tilling may be the best method for removing an old grass variety if there has been extensive damage.
-It’s crucial to dig about 2-4 inches into the soil surface to completely eradicate rhizomes, roots, and other grass components that can propagate in the future.
+Diving or tilling may be the best method for removing an old grass variety if extensive damage occurs.
+Digging about 2-4 inches into the soil surface is crucial to completely eradicate rhizomes, roots, and other grass components that can propagate in the future.

 3. Smothering and Composting

 Composting is an eco-friendly solution to dead grass removal.
 For a warm-season grass variety, it’s best to start working on the lawn during the fall when the grass becomes dormant.
 It’s easy to collect organic compost such as leaves and grass clippings.

 Use cardboard, brown paper, and other organic papers to smother the affected surface or patch.
 Make sure you add grass clippings, leaves, and other organic matter, and water the compost patch.

 The organic matter decomposes over time and provides a surface ready for planting/sodding during spring (or after seeding).
 You can opt to periodically add small amounts of compost to your lawn instead of using fertilizer.

 A ¼ to ½ inch spread over a dethatched surface coupled with human action, wind, and rain allows quick compost movement to the soil surface.